 By Denise Rhyne

 * SINGLE ELECTRONIC CURRENCY • GLOBAL GOLD STANDARD.
-In February 2012, the RIIA [Royal Institute of International Affairs] reported that the door is opening “for gold to play a more deliberately managed role supplementing the US dollar in the international monetary system.”
+In February 2012, the RIIA [Royal Institute of International Affairs] reported the door is opening “for gold to play a more deliberately managed role supplementing the US dollar in the international monetary system.”
 It seems the new monetary order will include a ‘modified’ global gold standard to guide currancy rates.
 In Nov.
 2010, Robert Zoellick, President of the World Bank, suggested the new system will employ gold as a reference-point.
 Based on the evidence, internationalists are planning to eventually replace the dollar-reserve system with a single, purely electronic currency; they are now laying the groundwork for “a single global digital economy” [Aspen Institute 2012 IDEA Project].

 US-NATO-UN-EU ‘Peace’ Missions: RWANDA: huge natural gas reserves; LIBYA: largest oil reserves in Africa; IRAQ: #2 OPEC oil-producer; WESTERN SUDAN/ DARFUR: major oil source; EAST AFRICA/ SOMALIA: the new Middle East.